llm-jp/llm-jp-membership-inference/README.md

 - Recall
 - Neighbourhood-based MIA
 - DC-PDD
   - This requires a external token probability file, which is not provided in this repository due to the size of this file.
+You should prepare this file by yourself.

 Black-box Method: